 This easy Christmas craft for kids will be a cute addition to your holiday decor!
 Families can make this poinsettia canvas together.

 Some of you that have been around the blog for awhile might remember the egg carton art I made years ago (the post was updated last year).
-It was such a popular kids craft that I wanted to do it again, just differently than I had done before.
+It was such a popular painting kids craft that I wanted to do it again, just differently than the egg carton craft done before.

 I was brainstorming a Christmas craft for kids I could do with my niece and realized that there seems to be a lack of decor projects out there – besides ornaments.